Advice and Information

 How can I register to vote?

-You can apply online via www.gov.uk/register-to-vote or contact the Electoral Services for them to send you a registration form via the post.
+You can apply online via www.gov.uk/register-to-vote or contact the Electoral Services.
+They can send you a registration form via the post.
 You will need your National Insurance number and date of birth to register.

 Why do I have to provide my National Insurance number?